 This is but one example of tailoring your videos to your audience.

-What if people with different interests and demographics are interested in your content?
+What if people with different interests and demographics are interested in your video content?
 In this case, it’s best to segment your audience by creating buyer personas (perhaps we should call them “audience personas” when it comes to YouTube).

 A buyer or audience persona is a fictional character that represents your ideal customer, or in this case, subscriber.
 It helps you to keep your audience in mind when creating content.
 Once developed, personas become the cornerstone of your YouTube marketing strategy.

 Returning to the example of a cooking channel, you might decide to expand your audience to include people who cook for the enjoyment of it.
 Now, besides the short videos, you’d start making longer ones as well to cover more complex dishes.
 In this case, you’d have two different personas to create content for.